 Tom Bacon developed the fuel cell for the Apollo 11 moon rocket at his home at Westfield in Little Shelford.
 He is why there is a rocket on the village sign.

-American President Nixon told him; "Without you Tom, we wouldn't have gotten to the moon.”
+On a visit to the United States, President Nixon put his arm around Tom’s shoulders and said, "Without you Tom, we wouldn't have gotten to the moon.”
+How cool is that?